jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 ### PURLs

 Every term should have a single, official IRI that identifies it, often called a "PURL".
 When you put that IRI into a web browser you should be directed to a useful webpage or file.
-Even IRIs for obsolete terms should continue to be directed to something useful.
+Even IRIs for obsolete terms should continue to point to something useful.
 If the term you want to use doesn't have a reliable, permanent identifier, than how can you be sure that you and the rest of the community are using the same term?

 There is an OBO principle for [unique identifiers](http://www.obofoundry.org/wiki/index.php/FP_003_URIs) and a [identifier policy](http://www.obofoundry.org/id-policy.shtml) with the technical details.